maurya-anand/ARA/README.md

 ### Configuration file

-Configuration file `conf.txt` requires the absolute path of the tools incorporated into the pipeline.
+The configuration file `conf.txt` is automatically generated during the installation by setup script.
+It contains certain default parameters as well as the location to the executable binaries of the [tools](#list-of-perl-modules-and-tools-incorporated-in-the-pipeline) incorporated in the pipeline.

-The user can choose between *blastn* or *bowtie2* by changing the 'execute flag' to either 0 or 1 in the configuration file while leaving the rest of the parameters to default values.
+The user can modify the default parameters in `conf.txt` and pass it to the pipeline as an input.
+For example, the user can choose between *blastn* or *bowtie2* by changing the 'execute flag' to either 0 or 1 in the configuration file while leaving the rest of the parameters to default values.
 By default, both the tools are enabled *ie*. `execute = 1`.

-> *Note:* If the user wishes to use a different installation than Bioconda, the user can manually install and specify the path of the tools in the configuration.
+> *Note:* If the user wishes to use a different installation than Bioconda, the user can manually install the required [tools](#list-of-perl-modules-and-tools-incorporated-in-the-pipeline) and specify the absolute path of the executable binaries in the configuration.

 ------------------------------------------------------------------------